Frequently Asked Questions

 Tour participants traveling independently must be 18 years old.
 Travelers under 18 must be accompanied by a parent or guardian and minors under 16 years old must be pre-approved (by us) before enrollment.

-We offer single rooming on most tours and workshops for a single supplement fee which we can provide upon request.
+We offer single rooming on most tours and workshops for a single supplement fee which can be seen on each individual trip’s website page.
 Most trips fees are quoted for double occupancy.
 You will be charged the single supplement fee if you desire single accommodations, or if you wish to have a roommate, but one is not available.
 If you request a roommate for a ship-based cruise and one is not available, there is no additional single supplement fee.

 In consideration of other guests, please consider single accommodations if you snore heavily, use a CPAP machine, or are an erratic sleeper.